Hermann Kutter

-Hermann Kutter (1863–1931) was a Swiss Protestant theologian.
+Hermann Kutter (12 September 1863 – 31 March 1931) was a Swiss Reformed pastor and theologian.
 Together with Leonhard Ragaz, he was one of the founders of Christian socialism in Switzerland.
 He was heavily influenced by Christoph Blumhardt.
 He combined Blumhardt's expectation of a coming Kingdom of God with a belief in socialist progress.
 He saw social democracy as a "tool" of the living God, and its followers as unwitting servants of God.
 He authored 11 books.

 Biography

 Early life and academic pursuits

 Hermann Kutter, born on September 12, 1863, in Bern, Switzerland, was the son of Wilhelm Rudolf and Maria Albertine König.
 Raised in a pietistic household, Kutter's formative years were deeply influenced by the religious atmosphere of his family.
 His academic journey led him to study theology in Basel and Berlin, culminating in a Licentiate in Theology earned in 1896.
 Ordained in 1886, Kutter commenced his pastoral career, beginning in Vinelz in 1887 and later serving at Zürich's Neumünster from 1898 to 1926.
 His early inclination towards academia was evident, driven by a desire for a broader understanding of faith and spirituality.